 But there is in fact a happy middle ground between these two approaches in what is called the API-first approach, often called a decoupled CMS.

-An API-first CMS acts like an API-only CMS—the API is always available to take data from the back end and present it to applications or other channels that the end users will see; however, the API-first CMS takes this a step further by giving you the tools, templates and other rendering options that your organization will need to build out a site.
-This is made possible with an API-first CMS because, despite functioning independently from one another, the back end and the front end are still linked together since the front end is predetermined with a specific delivery environment.
+An API-first approach acts like an API-only CMS—the API is always available to take data from the back end and present it to applications or other channels that the end users will see; however, the API-first approach takes this a step further by giving you the tools, templates and other rendering options that your organization will need to build out a site.
+This is because, despite functioning independently from one another, the back end and the front end are still linked together since the front end is predetermined with a specific delivery environment.

-- API-first CMSs still have a separation between the front end and the database, increasing security.
+- In an API-first approach, there is still a separation between the front end and the database, increasing security.

 - Deploying changes is faster.